USGA 42nd Curtis Cup Match Play Scores | WTOP News

 |FOUR-BALL

-Rachel Heck and Rachel Kuehn, United States def.
-Hannah Darling and Annabell Fuller, Great Britain and Ireland, 1 up.
+Caley McGinty and Lauren Walsh, GB&I def.
+Jensen Castle and Rachel Kuehn, United States, 5 and 4.

 Amari Avery and Megha Ganne, United States def.
-Caley McGinty and Lauren Walsh, Great Britain and Ireland, 3 and 2.
+Hannah Darling and Annabell Fuller, GB&I, 2 and 1.

-Louise Duncan and Charlotte Heath, Great Britain and Ireland def.
-Rose Zhang and Emilia Migliaccio, United States 2 and 1.
+Emilia Migliaccio and Latanna Stone, United States def.
+Charlotte Heath and Louise Duncan, GB&I, 1 up.

 |FOURSOMES